svenbuder/astr4004_2024_week7/README.md

 - **latex_input/**:
   This directory contains LaTeX files for generating scientific reports and publications using the output from the notebooks.

+- **outsourced_code/**:
+  This directory contains example python functions that were outsourced from a larger file.
+For more information check out the *7d_code_outsourcing.ipynb.

 ## How to Use